-See Smiling Meghan Markle Arrive with Prince Harry for Tea with Queen Amid Ongoing Family Drama
+See Smiling Meghan Markle Arrive in Windsor with Prince Harry Amid Ongoing Family Drama

-On the same day Meghan Markle announced to the world that her father would not be attending her wedding to Prince Harry, the bride-to-be is gathering her inner circle her for a very regal pre-wedding event — afternoon tea with the Queen.
+On the same day Meghan Markle announced to the world that her father would not be attending her wedding to Prince Harry, the bride-to-be has arrived in Windsor to prepare for the royal wedding in just two days.

-Guests at the welcome tea, hosted by Queen Elizabeth at Windsor Castle on Thursday, include Meghan’s mom, Doria Ragland, several of Meghan’s girlfriends such as Jessica Mulroney and Benita Litt, as well Harry’s immediate family, including Prince William and Kate Middleton.
-Prince Charles and Camilla, Duchess of Cornwall are also expected to attend.
+The future newlyweds traveled together by car to Windsor Castle ahead of the wedding rehearsal and preparations.
+Meghan’s future in-laws Prince William and Kate Middleton were also spotted en route to Windsor.

 As Meghan deals with the disappointing news that her father, Thomas Markle Sr., will remain in Mexico where he says he is recovering from heart surgery, she is surrounding herself with loved ones.